‘Nitish Dented Alliance back, stellar RJD fight’: How newspapers reported BJP’s Bihar victory

 The Telegraph went with “NDA claims crown; stellar RJD fight” and “BJP trumps ally” as headlines.
 The newspaper also carried a photograph of Prime Minister Narendra Modi with outgoing United States President Donald Trump, taking a swipe at Nitish Kumar.
 In the picture, Trump asks Modi “How’s it going buddy”, to which the prime minister responds: “Better than Nitish, my friend”.

-The Indian Express referred to the NDA as the “Nitish Dented Alliance” in its headline and juxtaposed images of BJP workers and RJD supporters celebrating.
+The Indian Express called the NDA the “Nitish Dented Alliance” in its headline and juxtaposed images of BJP workers and RJD supporters celebrating.
 “He is no more the shining sadak-bridge-cycle-for-schoolgirls hero of 2010 who restored the authority to the state,” an article said.
 “The Nitish Kumar of 2020 is the chief minister to whom the people are not giving the benefit of every doubt because of his supposed good intent.
 Today, he is the leader they are talking back to.”

-The newspaper also focused on Chirag Paswan’s Lok Janshakti Party, which pulled out of the NDA in October and contested 137 seats, but managed to win just one seat.
+The newspaper also focused on Chirag Paswan’s Lok Janshakti Party, which pulled out of the NDA in October and contested from 137 seats, but managed to win just one seat.
 It said, citing political observers, that Paswan has completed the “assignment” of damaging the JD(U) by contesting against it.

 The Times of India, while focusing on the NDA’s Bihar win, also highlighted in its front page that the saffron party managed to secure 41 out of the 59 bye-poll seats in seven other states.
 “A Narendra Modi-fired NDA was on the course to claw out a slender win in Bihar, beating back a spirited challenge from Tejashwi Yadav,” the newspaper’s lead said.